petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications-how-to.md

 ----

-## Monitor the deployed VM Apps
+## Monitor the deployed VM Applications
 ### [Portal](#tab/portal3)
 To show the VM application status, go to the Extensions + applications tab/settings and check the status of the VMAppExtension:

 :::image type="content" source="media/vmapps/select-app-status.png" alt-text="Screenshot showing VM application status.":::

-To show the VM application status for scale set, go to the Azure portal Virtual Machine Scale Sets page, then the Instances section, select one of the scale sets listed, then go to **VMAppExtension**:
+To show the VM application status for scale set, go to the Azure portal Virtual Machine Scale Sets page, then the Instances section, select one of the scales sets listed, then go to **VMAppExtension**:

 :::image type="content" source="media/vmapps/select-apps-status-vmss-portal.png" alt-text="Screenshot showing virtual machine scale sets application status.":::